Avaiga/taipy-doc/docs/manuals/core/concepts/index.md

 - A [Data node](data-node.md) (the dark blue boxes) represents a reference to a dataset.
-It can refer to any type of data such as built-in Python objects (e.g. integer, string, dictionary of parameters, list of values, ...) or more complex objects (e.g. a machine learning model, a list of custom objects, the result of a database query, ...)
+It can refer to any type of data such as built-in Python objects (e.g. integer, string, dictionary of parameters, list of values, ...) or more complex objects (e.g. a machine learning model, a list of custom objects, the result of a database query, ...).
   A data node can be shared by multiple tasks as input or output.
 - A [Task](task.md) (the orange boxes) can be seen as a function receiving some data node(s) as input and returning some data node(s) as output.
 - A [Job](job.md) represents a unique execution of a Task.
-- A [Pipeline](pipeline.md) represents a set of tasks connected together through data nodes, that should be executed together and forming a consistent algorithm.
+- A [Pipeline](pipeline.md) represents a set of tasks connected together through data nodes, that should be executed as a whole and forming a consistent algorithm.
 - A [Scenario](scenario.md) is made of one or multiple pipelines.
 It represents an instance of a business problem to solve.
 - A [Cycle](cycle.md) or work cycle is a time period corresponding to an iteration of a recurrent business